Timilof/browser-technologies-1819/README.md

 The entire application is rendered server-side but if the user has javascript enabled will work just as fine.
 Javascript is only seen as an enhancement.

+#### Functional layer
+The core functionality will work in any scenario.
+Without javscript, Css, images and even on slow internet the app still is very functional and easy to use.

+#### Usable layer
+My tostie app works even without JavaScript.
+However real-time filling in of selected options doesn't happen.

+#### Pleasurable layer
+For the pleasurable state I've made it possible for the user to stay on a single page and still have all the functionalities instead of being routed to a secondary page.
+Also it's a lot easier to adjust items in the list when all functionalities are available.

+## Designing for possible breakpoints

+#### Images
+If images are turned off the alt tag is displayed with a description of the ingredient.

+#### Custom fonts
+I used a custom font for the app 'Germania-One'.
+But if it can't load it it will show avenir...
+And if that doesn't work then the user will be served sans-serif.

+#### Colours
+I've tested the app with a plugin that simulates different types of colourblindness and the contrast is sufficient in each.
+Also my lighthouse audits show that the app is quite accessible.

+#### Mouse/trackpad
+You can navigate through to app with the tab, spacebar and enter key.

+#### No fast internet
+As far as possible all files are optimized to a smaller size.
+So everything will load as fast as possible.
+The app is also rendered serverside and is quite fast.

+#### JavaScript disabled
+If JavaScript is disabled, the app still works ver well, the user will simply be routed to a second page where they have all the functionalities of a premium user.

+#### Screenreader
+The screenreader reads everything as shown on the page and all the values of the ingredient lists are read to the user.

 ## feature detection

 I've used elements and styling of which i was sure wouldn't break on older browsers with fewer/worse feature support.
 I applied feature detection in Javascript and css.

+For the Javascript feature detect I check if the browser supports each and every of the following functions and if so the user will be given the javascript enhanced version.
+If not then they will be served the non-javascript version.
+I decided to do it this way because both versions work very well and I wanted to avoid any bugs and or conflicts with older browsers this way.
 ```
 function enableScript() {
    return featureCheck('classList', document.body)